dullemond/radmc3d-2.0/manual/sphinx/inputoutputfiles.rst

 * ``lines_maxdoppler`` (default: 0.3) *[Fine-tuning only]*

-  If the doppler catching mode is used, this parameter tells how fine RADMC-3D must sample along the ray, in units of the doppler width, when a line is doppler-shifting along the wavelength-of-sight.
+  If the doppler catching mode is used (see Section :ref:`sec-doppler-catching`), this parameter tells how fine RADMC-3D must sample along the ray, in units of the doppler width, when a line is doppler-shifting along the wavelength-of-sight.